shrnay03/SimpleCalculator/README.md

 # SimpleCalculator
-i design this using Html, Css, javascript.
+I design this using Html, Css, javascript.